-School doesn’t prepare you to be a manager.
-It prepares you to be a good follower.
+School did not prepare me to be a manager.
+It prepared me to be a good follower.

 My worst performers dominated my schedule…

 I felt like a kid wearing my dad’s suit to the office, impersonating a “grown-up” manager - one who might have a clue to fix my team's results.

-After nine months, I was burned out.
+After one year, I was burned out.
 My team was frustrated.
 We produced flat results and my boss was not pleased.

 I tried to find solutions on my own.